Battles and operations of the Indian National Army: Imphal and Kohima

 The Arakan offensive was intended to create a diversion for Mutaguchi's forces, while drawing out and destroying as much of the British reserves as possible.
-In the centre, Mutaguchi's 15th Army was to be the decisive factor in the Manipur Basin.
-As the battle progressed Mutaguchi's 31st Division engaged the commonwealth forces at Kohima, while the 15th Division was detailed to move down Kohima road to the North-west of Imphal.
+In the center, Mutaguchi's 15th Army was to be the decisive factor in the Manipur Basin.
+As the battle progressed, Mutaguchi's 31st Division engaged the commonwealth forces at Kohima, while the 15th Division was detailed to move down Kohima road to the North-west of Imphal.
 The main force detailed to engage Imphal, the 33rd Division (the Yamamoto Force, led by Yamamoto Tsunoru), however, was to approach from the south-east via the Tamu Road that had been built by the Commonwealth forces earlier.

 The INA's four guerrilla regiments (except for No.1 Battalion) were directed to Tamu road and detailed to push into India as Imphal falls.

-The 2nd and 3rd battalions, led by Col. Shah Nawaz Khan, crossed the Chindwin at Kalewa and, after marching up the valley of the Myittha, reached the edge of Chin Hills below Tiddim and Fort White at the end of March.
+The 2nd and 3rd battalions, led by Shah Nawaz Khan, crossed the Chindwin at Kalewa and, after marching up the valley of the Myittha, reached the edge of Chin Hills below Tiddim and Fort White at the end of March.

 From this position, a unit of the 2nd battalion moved to relieve Japanese forces at Falam while a second company moved to Hakha.
 The 3rd battalion was meanwhile moved to Fort White-Tonzang area in anticipation of fall of Messervy's forces that would allow it to receive possible volunteers, as well as begin its advance into India.

 Among the responsibilities of Khan's forces was the protection of the southern flank of Mutaguchi's forces from Chin irregulars.
 From the bases at Falam and Hakha, Khan's forces sent out forward patrols and laid ambushes, with some successes, for the Chin guerrillas under the command of a British officer, taking a number of prisoners.
-In the middle of May, a force under Khan's Adjutant, Mahboob "Boobie" Ahmed, attacked and captured the hilltop fortress of Klang Klang.
+In the middle of May, a force under Khan's Adjutant, Mahboob Ahmed, attacked and captured the hilltop fortress of Klang Klang.

 With the Messervy's 17th Indians breaking out, however, the 3rd battalion could not be employed in its original perceived role.
 It was at this time the unit, for whatever reasons, was employed at repairing roads that is widely reported when discussing the INA's role in the Japanese offensive.
 Learning of this development, an enraged Shah Nawaz ordered it back to base.

 With the offensive more or less stopped by mid-May in the face of fierce resistance from the commonwealth forces, Khan's forces were redirected to engage Kohima.
 Khan moved across the Japanese rear with the 3rd Battalion and portion of the 2nd.
 By the time he reached Ukhrul however, Mutaguchi's 31st division had begun withdrawing from Kohima.
 Khan decided to attack Imphal instead.